-So on my anniversary, I gifted myself with the removal of that word.
+So, on my anniversary, I gifted myself with the removal of that word.
 In doing so, I felt that I gave myself permission to keep growing and granted my soul a belief in myself.

 Do you have dreams that you want to pursue, but you let fear hold you back?

-This week I’ve chose a song by Sleeping at Last.
+This week I’ve chosen a song by Sleeping at Last.
 I love his music and had a hard time choosing which song.
 I chose this song because it reminds me of the commitment that I made when I chose to have children.
 Those commitments have been at the forefront of my thoughts this week.

-I hope that you have a soul filling weekend and smooth sailing throughout next week.
+I hope that you have a soul-filling weekend and smooth sailing throughout next week.